 Scarcely anyone, especially on what was then the western frontier where most of the military outposts were situated, could have been untouched by the Great Revival of the South.
 More than likely, the spirits of at least some, if not all, of the men in the Corps of Discovery had been singed by it — excluding the French Canadians in the outfit, who would have been Catholics, at least nominally.

 The Great Revival of the South was the common man’s alternative to the thoughtful Deism of Thomas Paine and Thomas Jefferson.
-In contrast with both, the Roman Catholic liturgy which the men from the Corps witnessed that Sunday must have seemed unbelievably solemn, cold, even pompous.
+In contrast with both, the Roman Catholic liturgy, which the men from the Corps witnessed that Sunday at St. Charles, Missouri, must have seemed unbelievably solemn, cold, even pompous.
 Its formal, age-old rites that guided congregational participation and maintained a divine distance between God and His children did not burn with the flaming zeal they were accustomed to.
-No wonder those twenty young American soldiers regarded the Mass as a "novelty."
-That was perhaps the most respectful description they could think of.
+No wonder those twenty young American soldiers regarded the Mass as a "novelty" — perhaps the most respectful description they could think of.

-No one knew what caused Floyd's death, although the symptoms indicate now that it probably was acute appendicitis, with peritonitis.8 His buddies knew only that it was one awful bellyache, and on that “butifull evening” after the funeral, one supposes every man wondered whether the faint twinge in his own belly was imaginary, or the harbinger of his own imminent demise, and prayed silently for deliverance.
+No one knew what caused Floyd's death, although the symptoms indicate now that it probably was acute appendicitis, with peritonitis.10 His buddies knew only that it was one awful bellyache, and on that “butifull evening” after they gently laid his bones to rest, one supposes every man wondered whether the faint twinges in his own belly were imaginary, or the harbingers of his own imminent demise, and prayed silently for deliverance.